 One of the greatest aspects of carp fishing is its variety.
-Whether that’s in the strains and characteristics of the fish themselves, the environments in which we find them or the baits we use to catch them, carp fishing takes many forms and fishing for carp with natural baits should not be overlooked.
+Whether that’s in the strains and characteristics of the fish themselves, the environments in which we find them or the baits we use to catch them, carp fishing takes many forms and carp fishing with natural baits should not be overlooked.

 The term could apply to any bait that hasn’t been man made, but in fishing we use it to mean living baits.
 The classic natural is the maggot, but other options like worms, prawns and some other more leftfield items can be deadly carp catchers.
 Anglers used to pungent-smelling boilies may look at maggots and worms and wonder where the attraction lies, but almost all fish are switched on to these baits so their pulling power is unquestionable.
 Whether it’s down to amino acids or something beyond our comprehension, carp love these baits.